Ever wondered which all special commands can be executed on

 /etc/passwd file manually.
 It is not recommended to edit

 /etc/passwd file manually.
 All changes on user accounts should be carried out using commands like usermod.
-But in some scenario if you want to edit password file manually, then use this command.
+But in some scenarios, if you want to edit the password file manually, then use this command.
 It opens the file in vi editors and locks it for other users.
 So any other admin from any other terminal won’t be able to open the file in the editor for manual editing.
 This ensures the integrity of the file.

 Also read: Understanding /etc/passwd file.

 To check the integrity of /etc/passwd file this command can be used.
 Once executed it checks passwd files and its all fields.
 It reports any issues observed in the file e.g. if the user directory does not exist on the server, it will report it.

 # /usr/sbin/pwck [/etc/passwd] sfmdb:*:107:20::/home/sfmdb:/sbin/sh Login directory not found [/etc/passwd] smmsp:*:109:20::/home/smmsp:/sbin/sh Login directory not found